dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

-  Where you do not wish to participate in a 12 month Fixed Term Engagement, but require advice on an ad hoc basis, an hourly fee of AUD 330 including GST may be applicable.
+  Where you do not wish to participate in a 12 month Fixed Term Engagement, but require further advice on an ad hoc basis, an hourly fee of AUD 330 including GST may be applicable.

   </td>